Environmental Chemistry: Climate Change and Pollution

 - Environmental monitoring: Environmental chemists can help to monitor the levels of chemicals in the environment.

-- Climate change: Environmental chemists can help to study the effects of climate change on the environment.
+- Climate change: Environmental chemists can help to study the effects of climate change on the environment and develop mitigation strategies.

 - Environmental education: Environmental chemists can help to educate the public about the importance of protecting the environment.